 Alternatively, you can travel by bus or train.
 However, getting to remote places might prove difficult.

 There are also many flights between major cities or larger towns, mainly operated by Air New Zealand.

 Some people experience New Zealand on a bike, a slow but rewarding alternative.

 Kiwis drive on the left-hand side of the road.

 Speed limits are in kilometres per hour and distances in kilometres.

-Roads are usually in excellent condition, and except for cities, they are not very busy.
+Roads are usually in excellent condition, except for cities, which are not very busy.

 New Zealand has many beautiful scenic routes, so allow more time to get anywhere because you will often be stopping to take photos.

 Many roads are narrow and winding, and there are also a lot of one-lane bridges.

 Be aware that the weather might change quickly.